 Points in logs-based metrics can arrive late and be backfilled, for up to 10 minutes in the past.
 This effectively corrects the gap; the gap is filled in when the data finally arrives.
 Thus, a gap in a logs-based metric that can no longer be seen could have caused an alerting policy to trigger.

 Metric-absence and “less than” threshold conditions are evaluated in real time, with a small query delay.
-The status of the condition can change between the time it is evaluated and the time the corresponding incident is visible in the Stackdriver Monitoring console.
+The status of the condition can change between the time it is evaluated and the time the corresponding incident is visible in Monitoring.

 Partial metric data